VerdanTech/Vdt-Webapp/README.md

 # Deployment

-There are two ways to deploy: manual mode on linux and docker mode.
+There are two ways (planning) to deploy: manual mode on linux and docker mode.
 Even if you don't know docker I recommend it more cause its easy with docker desktop.
 More likely you want to run this on a raspbery pi and it's easy there two.
 But idk how you would manually install tihs on non-linux

 # Codebase